 New York, NY 10027

 A novel of cruelty, poisoned love, ruthless necessity, intergenerational vendettas, memory and revenge, Emily Brontë’s Wuthering Heights remains an opulent enigma.
 First published under the male pseudonym, Ellis Bell, the book puzzled and repulsed its initial readers, who castigated it for immorality but reluctantly acknowledged its inscrutable power.
-In a preface to the novel, Charlotte Brontë attempted to vindicate her sister by arguing that, Emily “did not know what she had done” in creating characters like Heathcliff and Catherine.
-Charlotte’s claim is one of the most famous in a long tradition of criticism that positions Wuthering Heights as ignorant of the conditions of its own creation, a work channeled from elsewhere rather than the result of deliberate labor, “hewn in a wild workshop,” as Charlotte puts it, like “a granite block on a solitary moor . . . moulded with at least one element of grandeur—power.”
-Charlotte lionizes Emily as a genius at the cost, merely, of excusing her from responsibility for everything in Wuthering Heights that unsettles so persistently and profoundly.
+According to her sister Charlotte, Emily “did not know what she had done” in creating characters like Heathcliff and Catherine.
+Wuthering Heights was a work channeled from elsewhere, “hewn in a wild workshop.”
+Why does Charlotte, in lionizing Emily’s genius, seek to excuse her of responsibility for everything that makes Wuthering Heights so profoundly and persistently unsettling?

 In addition to the text of Wuthering Heights, this course will feature a selection of critical and creative responses, which are likely to include (among others) the work of Anne Carson, Claire Jarvis, Minae Mizumura, Caryl Phillips, Susan Stewart, Raymond Williams, and Virginia Woolf.

 April 08 — April 29, 2019